Alicante Valencia And Murcia, Spain Travel Guide

 Guided tours (history, gastronomy) by local operators.
 Self-guided walks with maps or apps are popular.

 Dedicated bike lanes exist.
 Helmets are mandatory for children under 16, recommended for all.
 No specific "no-go" areas.
-Exercise caution in high-traffic zones.
+Be cautious in high-traffic zones.

-Beyond standard public and private options, Alicante presents unique ways to move around or experience the city.
+Beyond standard public and private options, Alicante has unique ways to move around or experience the city.

 Modern buses and trams feature ramps and designated spaces for wheelchairs.